May 21–May 22, 2026 – POSTER SESSION

 3.

-4Doctoral School of Biology, University of Szeged, Szeged
+3Department of Experimental Physics, University of Szeged, Szeged

 hexagon